denten-books/plain-text/3-chapter.md

 way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---or idea and appearance, both reasonably transcribed to "form" in English.
-The very word "form" in its ordinary meaning is, in that way, somewhat a self-antonym.
-Form could mean "the visible aspect of a thing," but also "the formative" and "essential determinate principle of a thing," and, in its more obsolete meaning, "a formula, model, type, pattern, and example."
-Form, in this dual sense, sounds a lot like Hegel's "concrete universal."
-In moving towards the physical device, I need to keep both of these meanings in mind.
-They will become important later, when we consider the ways in which meaning connects to structure in the flattening of document objects.
+The very word "form" in its ordinary meaning can be, in that way, somewhat a self-antonym.
+Form could mean "the visible aspect of a thing," but also the "formative" and the "essential determinate principle of a thing," and, in its more obsolete meaning, "a formula, model, type, pattern, and example."
+Form, in this dual sense, sounds a lot like Hegel's "concrete universal," encompassing the sometimes contradictory aspects of the determining and the determined.

-The question of textual depth has several possible answers depending on how we model text.
-In the binary model, appearances conceal inner content.
-In the tripartite model suggested by Hegel's "concrete universal," we perceive text as indeterminate (or overdetermined) form, spanning both ideas and physical medium.
+These notes on Hegel are not meant to present a definitive history of formalism in Western aesthetics.
+Rather, they point to series of related folds or creases in that tradition, in an arrangement that repeats throughout the vast body of literature on the topic.
+The echoes of these complications will resonate later, within the structure of the document object model, which emerges, in its stratified form, from the material affordances of screen and magnetic storage technology in the late 1960s.
+The question of textual depth then gains an extra dimension.
+Where we began with binaries of depth and surface, meaning and matter, we end with a third: the synthetic document itself that combines formula and location, shape and thought, conciet and device, where the embodied meets the ideal.

 ### 3.4 Sound and Formula